vogler75/winccua-mqtt-client/README.md

 # MQTT Client for WinCC Unified
 It is a Custom Web Control for SIEMENS WinCC Unified to connect to MQTT brokers.

-!
 You have to download the webcc.min.js from SIEMENS and save it to the control/js directory !
+You can get it out of a Custom Web Control example from [here](https://support.industry.siemens.com/cs/document/109779176/benutzerdefinierte-controls-in-wincc-unified-einbinden-(custom-web-controls)?dti=0&lc=de-WW)

-Create a Custom-Web.Control zip file from this directory:
+Then you can create a Custom-Web.Control zip file from this directory:
 > cd winccua-mqtt-client\Custom-Web-Control\{9117B3FF-7043-5BE4-B472-EA44D2488BF8}

 > "C:\Program Files\7-Zip\7z.exe" a -tzip "..\{9117B3FF-7043-5BE4-B472-EA44D2488BF8}.zip" *